jackjocross/til/README.md

         height: calc(20% + 10px);
     }

+#HTML
+* script - async and defer:  By default, the DOM parser will load script tags synchronously.
+This means that if you have a script tag that takes abnormally long to fetch, the rest of the page that comes after your script tag will not load until the tag is fetched and parsed.
+Adding async to the script tag will allow the parser to continue parsing the rest of the page and handle the script tag once it is fetched.
+The defer tag will also allow the page to continue parsing and then will process the script once the DOM parsing is completed.
+However, if you have a document.write call inside the loading script, the page could render incorrectly if you use async or defer.

 #Regular Expressions
 ####Regular expressions can be used to verify that strings match a certain pattern.
 One useful application is input validation.
 * ?: Denotes that the previous expression is optional